-- Document energy efficiency actions taken by audit program participants over time, compared to actions taken by non-participants. - Document participant satisfaction with the various audit options and marketing strategies. - Assess current and pilot delivery vehicles and marketing mechanisms to ensure ongoing improvement of program delivery. - Estimate energy and/or peak load savings accruing from participation in the audit program over time.
+- Document energy efficiency actions taken by audit program participants over time compared to actions taken by non-participants; - Document participant satisfaction with the various audit options and marketing strategies; - Assess current and pilot delivery vehicles and marketing mechanisms to ensure ongoing improvement of program delivery; and - Estimate energy and/or peak load savings accruing from participation in the audit program over time.

-To accomplish the aforementioned objectives, the Study will include:

-- 1. Telephone surveys and/or interviews to collect data from a sample of participants and Program Managers.
-Data collected (complemented by Program implementation tracking data) should enable the assessment of: audits done by type and customer class (including HTR), percent of customers that respond to audit marketing efforts, reasons why customers participated or not, participant satisfaction, intended uses of knowledge gained, and process and marketing improvements. - 2.
+- 1. To accomplish the aforementioned objectives, the study will include: - 2.
+Telephone surveys and/or interviews to collect data from a sample of participants and program managers.
+Data collected (complemented by program implementation tracking data) should enable the assessment of audits done by type and customer class (including hard-to-reach), percent of customers that respond to audit marketing efforts, reasons why customers participated or not, participant satisfaction, intended uses of knowledge gained, and process and marketing improvements. - 3.
 A survey from a sample of participants to document energy efficiency actions (both with and without incentives) taken by participants and/or their employees as a result of the Program.
 This will be done for current and previous year audit participants, in view of anecdotal evidence that nonresidential customers typically take energy efficiency actions at least two to three years after initially being made aware of their options.
 We will also use this survey to assess the value of doing audit customer call-back reminders.
 We will also survey a sample of non-participants, to assess awareness, reasons for non-participation and their energy efficiency practices.